 A third generation filmmaker in his family, Ace grew up on movie sets.
 When he was just seven years old he said “Action!” and an entire Vietnamese village blew up.
 He was immediately hooked.

-He would spend most of his childhood making films, and by the end of his high school career, he had written and directed over two hundred shorts.
-Ace attended the University of Southern California in their film production program, and shortly after graduating, started a small production company out of his house with a number of his closest film school friends called, Commondeer.
+He would spend most of his childhood making films, and by the end of his high school career, he had written and directed dozens of shorts.
+Ace attended the University of Southern California in their film production program, and shortly after graduating, started a small production company out of his house with a number of his closest film school friends called, Commondeer, then shortly thereafter signed to Partizan.

 Since then, Ace has directed over eighty music videos, television commercials, and short films.
 His prolific body of work includes campaigns for Honda, Coca-Cola, Adidas, Gap, Dolby, T-Mobile and Vans, as well as music videos for Foster the People, Jennifer Lopez, Death Cab for Cutie, Scissor Sisters, Norah Jones, Bloc Party, Simian Mobile Disco, Regina Spektor, Aesop Rock and Sebastien Tellier.